tomcw/mb-audit/README.md

   - And in most cases it will test both Timer1 and Timer2.
 - Some tests of note:
   - test all the instructions that can _write_ to Timer1/2 (excluding read-modify-write instructions)
+    - include 65C02 (but not 65816) instructions
-  - test all the instructions that can _read_ to Timer1/2 (excluding read-modify-write instructions)
+  - test all the instructions that can _read_ from Timer1/2 (excluding read-modify-write instructions)
+    - include 65C02 (but not 65816) instructions
-  - test timers before/after underflow
+  - test reading timers just before/after underflow
   - test Timer1 with very small latch values (both one-shot & free-running modes)
   - test Timer1's period is N+2 cycles
   - test cycle-accurate (sub-instruction) reading of IFR at Timer1/2 underflow